 When you hear “Prostate Cancer,” it might sound like a single disease, but just like other cancers, there isn’t just one kind.
 Prostate cancer actually refers to several different Types of Prostate Cancer, each originating from different cells within the prostate gland.
-Knowing the specific type is incredibly important, as it helps doctors understand how the cancer might behave and guides the best treatment plan for you.
-Let us understand how many types of prostate cancer are there.

 On this Page